Post

 }

-void Text::Draw(Renderer& renderer, int x, int y)
+void Text::Draw(Renderer& renderer, float x, float y) {

-// query the texture for the texture width and height
+// get the texture width and height

-int width, height;
+float width, height;

-// copy the texture onto the renderer
+// set the texture into the renderer at rect

-SDL_Rect rect{ x, y, width, height };
+SDL_FRect rect{ x, y, width, height };

-SDL_RenderCopy(renderer.m_renderer, m_texture, NULL, &rect);
+success = SDL_RenderTexture(renderer.m_renderer, m_texture, NULL, &rect);

 }